Madd Fari Rules in Tajweed: Extended Elongation Guide

 Advanced Considerations

-• Muscle memory development: Consistent practice develops automatic application
+• Muscle memory development: Consistent practice develops automatic application so you do not need to consciously count in every ayah.

 Quick Reference Guide